theodoremoreland/OrderDashboard/README.md

 # Order Dashboard

-I knew my DoorDash spending habits were bad, I wanted an exact measure of how bad my spending habits had become.
-DoorDash didn't have tools that made it easy for me to analyze said spending habits, perhaps the ignorance of customers like me is within their company's best interest.
-I rather enjoy being referred to as a "DoorDash VIP" when I can their customer support, but that's probably not a good thing.
+I rather enjoy being referred to as a "DoorDash VIP" when I can their customer support, but that's probably not a good thing.I knew my DoorDash spending habits were bad, but how bad did they have to be in order to become a DoorDash VIP?
+DoorDash didn't have tools for analyzing my spending habits, so my curiosity led me to leveraging my programming skills to answer the question.
+This was also a great opportunity to practice.
 So, I wrote some scripts to get my order history data.
 Then I created my own analytics dashboard to visualize my spending habits in various ways.

 ## Table of Contents